 List everything you do each week.
 Go through each item and ask yourself if that activity directly brings your business MONEY.

 If it doesn’t create or bolster an income stream and it never will – like loading blog posts and emails to your list, fire yourself from those jobs ASAP.

 Also – some of the mind-numbing activities that make us feel busy like social media – oooh I’ve got so many RTs today – well, sitting behind your screen is not going to get money in your business bank account.

 Online entrepreneurs often hide in their home offices and stop physically talking to people.

 This is a huge mistake.

-You should be seeking out – by phone, email, in person – ways to connect DIRECTLY with people who might want to hire you.
-I find that making direct connection a priority makes my online communication much easier too.
+You should be seeking out – by phone, email, in-person – ways to connect DIRECTLY with people who might want to hire you.
+I find that making direct connections a priority makes my online communication much easier too.

 Forget to connect with living breathing humans…and your online communication gets funky and weird too.

 Make a point of meeting or talking with 5 or more potential business leads every week!